 Where to Buy Home Security System

-Once they decide what kind of system they want and need, people can then think about where they should buy their home security system.
 Fortunately for homeowners today, these systems are available through a wide variety of sources.
 One of the most common places to find systems for sale involves shopping at any of the popular big box retailers.
 Retailers like Walmart, Target, and K-Mart all offer home security systems that can be easily installed and even controlled with mobile devices like tablets or smartphones.

 People who are too busy to shop in retail stores or those who live away from cities where these retailers are found may prefer to shop online.
 The Internet is full of online retailers that make available home security systems and services.
 Amazon.com, for example, remains a favorite with home security system buyers because it offers them for low prices.
-People can shop around on Amazon and find the system that best suits what they want to spend on it.
+You can shop around on Amazon and find the system that best suits what they want to spend on it.

 Finally, companies that offer home utilities like electric or gas service as well as cable TV are increasingly expanding their services to include home protection and monitoring.
-People can bundle their utilities with their home security packages and pay a single price for all of their services.
+You can bundle your utilities with their home security packages and pay a single price for all of their services.
 This bundling may appeal to people who like to keep their bills as simple and as low as possible each month.

 What Causes False Alarms on Home Security Systems

 As reliable as these systems are when it comes to protecting people’s homes, possessions, and families, they also can malfunction from time to time.
 False alarms are common in the home security system market.
 Many companies expect and train their employees to anticipate false alarm calls each day.
-While a false alarm may be embarrassing for the homeowner, this person should still take comfort in knowing that home security companies will respond quickly each time the system’s alarms are triggered.
+While a false alarm may be embarrassing for the homeowner, you should still take comfort in knowing that home security companies will respond quickly each time the system’s alarms are triggered.
 Many companies also do not penalize customers for false alarms.

 So what causes a home security system to trigger a false alarm?
-One of the most common causes behind this error involves people’s pets.
+One of the most common causes behind this error involves pets.
 Pets like cats and dogs love to climb up on window sills, counters, and elsewhere in the house.
 When they climb, they may knock over items or bump into the window or door.
 The system interprets this movement as a break-in and sounds the alarm for help.